Growth share plan

 The growth shares are valued.
 Due to the £6m ‘Hurdle’, the value of the growth shares is £10,000 and the manager buys growth shares for this price.
 Alternatively, the employee may receive the shares for no price and pay income tax on the £10,000 initial market value.

 If the company grows in value and is sold for £10m, the value of the manager’s growth shares is 10% of the £4m value above the hurdle, being £400,000.
-If the company value remains stagnant, or does not grow to exceed the £6m hurdle, the manager gets nothing.
+If the company value’s value does not increase, the growth shares would not accrue any value.
+The growth in value of the employees' shares would be subject to CGT as opposed to income tax.

 Benefits of growth shares